maximtrp/scikit-posthocs/README.rst

 Features
 --------

-- Multiple comparisons post-hoc tests (some are ported from R's `PMCMR <https://cran.r-project.org/web/packages/PMCMR/index.html>`_ package):
+- Multiple comparisons parametric and nonparametric tests (some are ported from R's `PMCMR <https://cran.r-project.org/web/packages/PMCMR/index.html>`_ package):

   - Conover, Dunn, and Nemenyi tests for use with Kruskal-Wallis test.